Trust and Security is Important to us!

 • Official Site.
 Consider using “official site” in your ad copy.
 An ad title like “Burton Official Site” can draw clicks away from wanna-be competitors and significantly increase your CTR.

 • Ad Extensions.
 Be sure to use ad extensions, specifically site links.
 Site links will make your ad BIGGER!
 Big ads take up more room, which pushes competitors down on the page.
-You can also add business phone numbers, third-party reviews (if you sell products), and display a local address if you have retail locations.
+You can also add business phone numbers, third-party reviews (if you sell products) and display a local address if you have retail locations.
 We also encourage you to use call-out extensions to add offers, brand slogans, or “official reseller” status.

-Yes, we’re hypocrites.
-We literally just talked about how to most effectively stop competitors from bidding on your terms.
-But, when done right, brand bidding on competitor terms can be very effective.
-This practice is known as “piggy-backing.”
-Who can benefit from piggy-backing?
+Who can benefit from piggybacking?
 Just about everyone.
-Small, lesser-known brands can use piggy-backing to ride the coattails of a bigger competitor and gain exposure.
-On the other hand, if you are a big brand with a better product than your competitor, you can use this tactic to tell the marketplace about what makes your product superior.
-In order to piggy-back effectively, you will need to follow these rules:
+Small, lesser-known brands can use piggybacking to ride the coattails of a more significant competitor and gain exposure.
+On the other hand, if you are a big brand with a better product than your competitor, you can use this tactic to tell the marketplace what makes your product superior.

 • Ad Copy.
 Do not use the brand in the title or description of your ad, or you will get your ad taken down.